billythehippo/vban/README.md

-vban - Linux command-line VBAN tools
+vban - Linux command-line VBAN tools (fork)
 ======================================================

-&copy; 2015 Benoît Quiniou - quiniouben[at]yahoo(.)fr
+This is a fork of Benoît Quiniou's VBAN cli tools.
+EMITTER and JACK-BACKEND have been little bit reworked:
+1. No turn off when packet is invalid - just message and ignoring this packet.
+2. Jack backend is now READY FOR EMITTER!

 vban project is an open-source implementation of VBAN protocol.
 VBAN is a simple audio over UDP protocol proposed by VB-Audio, see [VBAN Audio webpage](https://www.vb-audio.com/Voicemeeter/vban.htm)